 BEHIND every successful artist is a great and irreplaceable talent manager.
 Do you believe that?
 I do, definitely.
-In the world of, say, entertainment, great artists devote their time and skills in improving their craft.
-This means, most of their days, their effort and their concentration is on focused on how to be better, to be the best in their field.
+In the world of, say, entertainment, great artists devote their time and skills to improving their craft.
+This means, most of their days, their effort, and their concentration is on focused on how to be better, to be the best in their field.

 Do you wonder who does the rest?
-Behind the camera, lights and all the props, a lot of work is still needed to be done.
+Behind the camera, lights, and all the props, a lot of work is still needed to be done.
 Who takes care of the logistics?
 The communication between talent companies?
-The finance?
+The finances?
 The schedule?
 The transportation?
 The events?
 The scouting for more projects?
 You get it.
 The talent manager.

 Although the compensation for talent managers vary, they usually do not receive a regular monthly or bi-monthly compensation.
 How do they earn, you might ask?
 They receive a commission from every project their talent books.
 So for every project, they earn between 10% (like The Kardashian Matriarch) to 25% of the talent’s fee.
 The commission is also dependent on the type of project, the talent’s skill or caliber.

-Before you apply for a talent manager job, here are some of the things you should have or at least have an experience of.
+Before you apply for a talent manager job, here are some of the things you should have or at least have experience in.